Studebaker: Melbourne, Victoria, Australia

-Studebakers were assembled in Melbourne in RHD configuration from CKD kits manufactured at Hamilton, Ontario, Canada beginning in 1960.
+Studebakers were assembled in Melbourne in right-hand drive configuration from CKD kits manufactured at Hamilton, Ontario, Canada beginning in 1960.
 The first location was the Canada Cycle and Car Company in the neighborhood of Tottenham, which assembled Studebaker Lark sedans and station wagons, the Studebaker Champ pickup truck and the Studebaker Silver Hawk.
 In 1964, after the South Bend, Indiana factory closed, Australian assembly was handed off to Continental & General's factory in West Heidelberg until 1968 when the last car was built.
 When the factory ceased operations Renault products were brought in to replace them.
 Previously, Studebakers were exported to Australia fully assembled beginning in 1948 in limited numbers.

 Studebaker had a long history of selling products in Australia, starting in the 1880s when horse-drawn wagons and carts were imported from the South Bend, Indiana factory, and as the company transitioned to automobiles, they were also brought in.

 Legacy

-While Studebaker closed fully its automotive sector in 1969, the company still left a legacy behind it among classic car collectors.
+While Studebaker closed fully its automotive sector in 1969, the company still left a big legacy behind it among classic car enthusiasts.
 The Studebaker US6 truck was the basis for the legendary GAZ-51 Soviet truck that was produced in the Soviet Union until 1975, nearly a decade after Studebaker had closed, and proceeded to form the basis for all GAZ trucks later, such as the GAZ-53, GAZ-3307 and 3309 and the GAZon Next.

+The designers of the 1993 Dodge Ram stated that the Studebaker E series pickup was their main inspiration for the design.

 Spectra Merchandising International, Inc. produces a number of "retro" styled audio equipment under the brand name "Studebaker."